wolfgangj/okami/README.md

     : array with [cells allot]
             does [swap cells +];

+As we have seen, there is no place in anywhere to mark words as hidden.
+This means a word can use itself recursively by stating its own name:

+    : fact [dup 0=] if [1+] else [dup 1- fact *] then ;

+A `begin` `while` repeat` loop exists that works just like in standard Forth.
+Additionally, there is a non-standard `for` `next` loop which pushes a terminating value on the return stack and compares the TOS with it on each iteration:

+    : count for [dup .
+1+] next ;
+    5 10 count
+    \ will display: 5 6 7 8 9

 You'll have to figure the rest out from the source code for now. :-)

 ## Inspiration